 d.
-Short-term obligations of corporations organized in the United States of America with assets exceeding \$500,000,000; obligations must be rated at the time of purchase at one of the three highest classification established by two or more standard rating services and must mature not later than 180 days from the date of purchase; the Board's investment in the short-term obligations of a single issuer shall not exceed 10% of that corporation's outstanding obligations.
+Short-term obligations of corporations (Commercial Paper) organized in the United States of America with assets exceeding \$500,000,000; obligations must be rated at the time of purchase A1/P1 or better by Standard & Poors and Moodys, respectively, and must mature not later than 180 days from the date of purchase; the Board's investment in the short-term obligations of a single issuer shall not exceed 10% of that corporation's outstanding obligations.

-Maximum Position with Single Issuer 25% of total aggregate position Maximum Aggregate Position 25% of total portfolio e.
-Money market mutual funds registered under the Investment Company Act of 1940, as from time to time amended; the portfolio of any such money market fund must be limited to obligations specified in subsection [a] or (b] of this section and to agreements to repurchase such obligations.
+Maximum Position with Single Issuer Maximum Aggregate Position e.
+Money market mutual funds registered under the Investment Company Act of 1940, as from time to time amended; the portfolio of any such money market fund must be limited to obligations specified in subsection [a] or [b] of this section and to agreements to repurchase such obligations.
 All underlying securities of the fund must mature within twelve months or less, and the fund must maintain a weighted average portfolio maturity of 90 days or less.
 Prospectuses must be on file, reviewed and approved before investing.